Bombus-Security/bombus-sensor/README.md

 The sensor uses various software packages including [Zeek](https://zeek.org/), [Wazuh](https://wazuh.com/), and [Filebeat](https://www.elastic.co/beats/filebeat).
 Each of these components is run in a Docker container.
 The host OS is Alpine Linux.
 Various scripts and services are used to control and integrate these components.
 A frontend hosted on [Nginx](https://www.nginx.com/) is developed in the repo [kropotkin-sensor-frontend](https://github.com/Kropotkin-Security/kropotkin-sensor-frontend).

+The sensor is responsible for sending the data to various sinks and performing any transforms needed to do this.
+Currently (6-Aug-2020) logstash and filebeat are used for collecting and transforming the data.

+## Directory Layout

+### alpine/

+The alpine package and stuff needed to build it.

+### doc/

+Documentation.

+### docker/

+### elk/

+### gradle/

+Stuff created and used by Gradle.
+Probably shouldn't edit anything in it.

+### hadoop/

+### sensor-install/

+Most likely needs to be deleted as of 7-Aug-2020.

+### wazuh/

+### zeek/

 ## License

 The code developed by Kropotkin is licensed under the Apache 2.0 license.
 All other software is licensed under various licenses.